MicahBala/frontend-projects/huddle_landing_page/README.md

 ## Visit the Page

-This is a landing page built with HTML and CSS, visit the page at
+This is a landing page built with HTML and CSS, visit the page at [Huddle Page](https://micahbala.github.io/frontend-projects/huddle_landing_page/)

 ## Icons